 Hind Legs: The hind legs should be parallel when viewed from the rear in a natural stance, strong, well developed, turning neither in nor out.

-The Samoyed is a double coated dog.
-The body should be well covered with an undercoat of soft, short, thick, close wool with longer and harsh hair growing through it to form the outer coat, which stands straight out from the body and should be free from curl.
+The Samoyed is a double-coated dog.
+The body should be well covered with an undercoat of soft, short, thick, close wool with longer and short hair growing through it to form the outer coat, which stands straight out from the body and should be free from curl.

 Color and Markings

 Pure white, cream or white with biscuit.
 Should never give the impression of being pale brown.

 The Samoyed has a double coat, the undercoat being wool, which, when carded and spun, can be woven or knitted into beautiful clothing.
 It is strong and warm.
 The coat is odorless, the outer coat is coarse, long, and the tips have a silver glint.
 Both coats should stand out from the body; a drooping coat is not typical of the breed.
 The color is white, cream, or white with biscuit highlights.

 Gait: Powerful, free and tireless in appearance with a long stride.
 Good reach in the forequarters and good driving power in the hindquarters.

 The Samoyed is a very good personality dog breed in the world.
 It’s a friendly and personable dog.
 They are excellent companions for people who like the outdoors.
 Samoyeds are always up for a good hike in the woods and will be happy to keep you warm overnight on a camping trip.
 They can be difficult to train, but summers are generally well behaved and make a great choice for first-time dog owners.